Vaccines and People with HIV

 Is There a Vaccine Against HIV?

-No. There is currently no vaccine that has been approved by the FDA to prevent HIV infection or treat those who have it.
+No. There is currently no vaccine available that will prevent HIV infection or treat those who have it.
 However, scientists are working to develop both types.
 Learn about HIV vaccine research.